zededa/shibboleth/README.md

 1. Creates the original unprotected data to send.
 1. Generates an ephemeral ECC key-pair
-1. Signs the ECC public key with the well-known certificate.
-As stated above, this certificate itself must either be shared in advance with the Receiver, or have been signed by a CA trusted by the Receiver.
+1. OPTIONAL: Signs the ECC public key with the well-known certificate.
+As stated above, the signer certificate must either be shared in advance with the Receiver, or have been signed by a CA trusted by the Receiver.
 1. Uses the Receiver's public key, the Sender's private key and the pre-agreed parameters to generate a session key that will be used only for this message.
 1. Encrypts the payload with the session key
 1. Hashes the payload